christensenjairus/byu-sandianl-tls-rtt-packages/README.md

-# POC Packages for BYU-Sandia National Labs TLS-Based Proxy Detection.
+# POC Packages for Webserver TLS-Based Proxy Detection.
-BYU &amp; Sandia National Labs Capstone Project.
-Debian packages for Nginx and Apache with the custom (included) OpenSSL packages.
-These are all modified to calculate and provide the retrieval of TLS round trip time and log it in the webserver access logs.
+### BYU &amp; Sandia National Labs Capstone Project
+Debian packages for Nginx and Apache with the custom (included) OpenSSL packages. ***These are all modified to calculate and provide the retrieval of TLS round trip time and log it in webserver access logs.***

 *NOTE: This is a Proof of Concept and is not recommended for use in production environments.
 With some luck, this functionality will be released soon built-in to OpenSSL, Nginx, and Apache.
 Until then, this is recommended for testing only`.